MTD quarterly updates: what tradespeople need to submit in 2026

 What counts as a quarterly update?

-A quarterly update is a digital submission of your income and expenses for a three-month period.
-It is not a tax payment.
-You submit four per tax year: Q1 covers 6 April to 5 July, Q2 covers 6 July to 5 October, Q3 covers 6 October to 5 January, and Q4 covers 6 January to 5 April.
-Each update is due within one month of the quarter end.
+A quarterly update involves digitally submitting your income and expenses covering a three-month period.
+Importantly, it is not a tax payment.
+Each tax year requires four such updates: Q1 spans 6 April to 5 July, Q2 covers 6 July to 5 October, Q3 from 6 October to 5 January, and Q4 from 6 January to 5 April.
+The submission deadline for each update is one month following the end of the quarter.

 What information goes in each update?

-Your total income and total expenses for the period, using HMRC-defined categories: cost of goods and materials, sub-contractor costs, wages, motor expenses, travel, equipment and tools, office costs, professional fees, insurance, advertising, finance charges, and other allowable expenses.
-You do not need individual receipts at this stage.
+Each update must include your total income and expenses for the period, categorised according to HMRC's specified categories.
+These categories may include costs of goods and materials, subcontractor expenses, wages, motor expenses, travel, equipment and tools, office costs, professional fees, insurance, advertising, finance charges, and other allowable expenses.
+At this stage, individual receipts are not required.

 CIS deductions